The Freedom Trail

 The 360 training programs have been devised to be expedition specific.
 Use these as a guide but also feel free to contact us for individual advice on how to best incorporate the best suitable fitness program with your own lifestyle.

-The refuges generally don’t have wifi due to their remoteness, but you will be able to get it at the hotels at the start and finish.
+You will be able to get WiFi at the chateau/guest house at the start and finish.

 Is there mobile reception?